PCCN Quiz -13

 82 / 125

 CD.
-A trauma patient with multiple long-bone fractures suddenly develops confusion, dyspnea, and petechial rash.
-SpO₂ is 74% despite oxygen therapy.
-What is the next nursing action?
+A patient with severe asthma exacerbation suddenly develops a silent chest.
+SpO₂ 77% despite oxygen therapy.
+What is the next nursing intervention?

 83 / 125

 CE.
-A patient with anterior MI develops hypotension, pulmonary edema, and a new loud systolic murmur.
+A patient with inferior MI develops sudden hypotension, jugular venous distension, and clear lungs.
 What is the nurse’s immediate action?

 84 / 125